Dungyichao/Mastermind/README.md

 5. Generate a sequence of code which need to be guessed by our program.<br />
 <p align="center"><img src="/image/5.JPG"></p>

-6. This is the main program.<br />
+6. This is the main program.
+First, use the function <br />
 <p align="center"><img src="/image/6.JPG"></p>

+## 4. Result